Staff

 avatar

-JOHN SHIRK – In the Year of Exploration, today’s Reason to Believe is the height of God’s love.
+JOHN SHIRK – In the Year of Exploration, today’s Reason to Believe is the Incarnation.

-The height of God’s love is a reason to believe in God’s good news.
+The Incarnation is a reason to believe in God’s good news.

 John Shirk